 We aim to provide a friendly and enthusiastic environment for students.
 Students are encouraged to explore their individual creativity, and are supported through every aspect of the course, both personally and professionally.

 You will be assessed by a range of formative and summative assessments, which allow you to continue strengthening your skills as a Creative Make-Up Artist.
-The course is based both on practical and theoretical study, which will be reflected in the method of assessment; practical work will typically be assessed through the presentation of a body of work in portfolio or exhibition form, whilst written work will be presents in essays, reports or journals, including a Dissertation to be completed at Level Six.
+The course is based both on practical and theoretical study, which will be reflected in the method of assessment; practical work will typically be assessed through the presentation of a body of work in portfolio or exhibition form, whilst written work will be presented in essays, reports or journals, including a Dissertation to be completed at Level Six.

 The course provides you with routes into a wide range of creative employment opportunities in the Media Make-up and Special Effects industry, including the areas of film and television (mainly on a freelance basis).
 Alternatively, you may wish to progress directly onto postgraduate study.